griffinbank/rules_clojure/README.md

 `clojure_binary`, `clojure_repl` and `clojure_test` are all macros that delegate to `java_binary`. `clojure_library` is new code, but it delegates to `java_library` as much as possible.

+`rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
 To avoid Clojure projects being forced into the maven directory layout, the design of this is slightly different:

 ```
 clojure_library(
     name = "libbbq",
-    srcs = {"bbq.clj" : "/foo/bbq.clj"},
+    srcs = {"src/foo/bbq.clj" : "/foo/bbq.clj"},
 	deps = ["foo"],
     aot = ["foo.core"])
 ```